qri-io/website/content/docs/tutorials/cli_quickstart.md

 As a reminder, the hash of your datasets, even if you name them the same as we do in the tutorials, will be different than the ones presented here.
 In order to look at previous versions of your dataset, you must use the hashes that get printed to your terminal when you run `qri log` yourself.

-So, let's get the commit of the previous dataset using it's particular hash: `QmbQqBFc3HLHXwEKssYr4W9AayUJRe8sPZjUtZZ31uNntW`
+So, let's get the commit of the previous dataset using its particular hash: `QmbQqBFc3HLHXwEKssYr4W9AayUJRe8sPZjUtZZ31uNntW`

 ```text
 $ qri get commit me/nalcs_standings@/ipfs/QmbQqBFc3HLHXwEKssYr4W9AayUJRe8sPZjUtZZ31uNntW